-CALCULATION OF FREE CASH FLOW
+CALCULATION OF FREE CASH FLOW AND ADJUSTED FREE CASH FLOW (Unaudited)

 YEAR ENDED

-JANUARY 29, 2022 JANUARY 30, 2021
+JANUARY 28, 2023 JANUARY 29, 2022

+(in thousands)

-Net cash provided by operating activities \$ 662,114 \$ 500,770
+Net cash provided by operating activities \$ 403,687 \$ 662,114

-Capital expenditures (185,383) (111,126)
+Capital expenditures (173,642) (185,383)

+Free cash flow (1)(3) 230,045 476,731

+Proceeds from sale of asset 5,287

-Free cash flow(1) \$ 476,731 \$ 389,644
+Adjusted free cash flow (2)(3) \$ 235,332 \$ 476,731

-(1) Free cash flow is net cash provided by operating activities less capital expenditures.
-Free cash flow for the three months ended January 29, 2022 includes the effect of \$16 million, relating to the portion of repayments of convertible senior notes attributable to debt discount upon settlement (such portion of the debt settlement reduces net cash provided by operating activities in the reported period).
-Free cash flow for the year ended January 29, 2022 and January 30, 2021 includes the effect of \$55 million and \$84 million, respectively, relating to the portion of repayments of convertible senior notes attributable to debt discount upon settlement (such portion of the debt settlement reduces net cash provided by operating activities in the reported period).

-Free cash flow is a non-GAAP financial measure and is included in this proxy statement because we believe that this measure provides useful information to our senior leadership team and investors in understanding the strength of our liquidity, available cash and our ability to generate additional cash from our business operations.
-Free cash flow should not be considered in isolation or as an alternative to cash flow sfrom operations calculated in accordance with GAAP, and should be considered alongside our other liquidity performance measures that are calculated in accordance with GAAP, such as net cash provided by operating activities and our other GAAP financial results.
-Additionally, our definition of free cash flow is not necessarily representative of residual cash flows from the business since free cash flow as reported is reduced by certain cash payments made in settlement of our convertible debt upon conversion or maturity, as well as other obligations or payments made for business acquisitions.
-Our senior leadership team uses this non-GAAP financial measure in order to have comparable financial results for the purpose of analyzing changes in our underlying business from quarter to quarter.
-Our measure of free cash flow is not necessarily comparable to other similarly titled measures for other companies due to different methods of calculation.
+- (1) We define free cash flow as net cash provided by operating activities less capital expenditures.
+Free cash flow for the year ended January 29, 2022 includes the effect of \$55 million relating to the portion of repayments of convertible senior notes attributable to debt discount upon settlement (such portion of the debt settlement reduces net cash provided by operating activities in the reported period).
+No amortization of the debt discounts were recognized during fiscal 2022 as we recombined the previously outstanding equity component of the 2023 Notes and 2024 Notes upon the adoption of ASU 2020-06 as of the first quarter of fiscal 2022, which resulted in an increase in the balance of convertible debt outstanding. - (2) We define adjusted free cash flow as free cash flow inclusive of proceeds from sale of asset. - (3) Free cash flow and adjusted free cash flow are non-GAAP financial measures and are included in this proxy statement because we believe that these measures provide useful information to our senior leadership team and investors in understanding the strength of our liquidity and our ability to generate additional cash from our business operations.
+Free cash flow and adjusted free cash flow should not be considered in isolation or as an alternative to cash flows from operations calculated in accordance with GAAP, and should be considered alongside our other liquidity performance measures that are calculated in accordance with GAAP, such as net cash provided by operating activities and our other GAAP financial results.
+Our senior leadership team uses these non-GAAP financial measures in order to have comparable financial results for the purpose of analyzing changes in our underlying business from quarter to quarter.
+Our measures of free cash flow and adjusted free cash flow are not necessarily comparable to other similarly titled measures for other companies due to different methods of calculation.